young-kcd/firebird/doc/sql.extensions/README.sql_security.txt

 For procedures and functions defined in package explicit SQL SECURITY clause is prohibit.

+In stored procedures, functions or triggers you may check which user if really effective and which privileges are applying to accessed objects by using the system context variable EFFECTIVE_USER from SYSTEM namespace. select RDB$GET_CONTEXT('SYSTEM', 'EFFECTIVE_USER') from RDB$DATABASE;

+Note: now the same object may be called in different security contexts and requires different privileges.
+For example we have:
+- a stored procedure INV with SQL SECURITY INVOKER which insert records in a table T
+- a stored procedure DEF with SQL SECURITY DEFINER defined by SYSDBA

+If a user U calls INV an access to T will require an INSERT privile to be granted to U (and EXECUTE on INV of course).
+In this case U is EFFECTIVE_USER due INV running.
+If user U calls DEF an access to T will require an INSERT privilege to be granted to SYSDBA (end EXECUTE on DEF).
+In this case SYSDBA is EFFECTIVE_USER due INV running as well as due DEF running.

 Example 1.
 It's enough to grant only SELECT privilege to user US for table T.
 In case of INVOKER it will require also EXECUTE for function F.